How to Remove a Concrete Coating

-If you have a concrete coating that wasn’t done correctly or that you don’t like anymore you may be wondering how to remove it.
+If you have a concrete coating that was misapplied or you no longer like, you may be wondering how to remove it.

 Fortunately, you’ve got some options.